scaidermern/piCamBot/README.md

 Note: You can't enable `pir` and `motion` at the same time.
 However you can disable both and still use piCamBot to perform manual camera captures.

 ### 1a) Configuration using a PIR sensor
 Set a correct `pir`:`gpio` port.
-You can use `python test_pir.py` to check if the PIR is working and a correct gpio port has been configured.
+You can use `python3 test_pir.py` to check if the PIR is working and a correct gpio port has been configured.

 ### 1b) Configuration using motion software
 Note: It is highly recommended to use a PIR sensor instead.
 The code for using motion instead is not really maintained.
 Also, in most cases a PIR sensor works way better than motion.